Cl3m3nt1n4/myuserchrome/README.md

 + Added close tab button on hover.

-+ All buttons are now dots unless on hover.

 + Pinned tabs now show icon.
 (On the original css they don't make impossible to use such feature)

 Problems to be fixed: